rschwa6308/PyCamCal/README.md

 ## Algorithm Overview

-At its core, the calibration algorithm is an optimization problem where the free variables are the camera intrinsics/extrinsics, and the objective is to minimize the total reprojection error from the given point correspondances.
+At its core, the calibration algorithm is an optimization problem where the free variables are the camera intrinsics/extrinsics, and the objective is to minimize the total reprojection error from the observed point correspondances.
 For unsurveyed calibration, the algorithm performs the following steps:

-1) Compute an initial guess for the intrinsics parameters (based on heuristics and/or user input)
+1) Compute an initial guess for the intrinsics/distortion parameters (based on heuristics and/or user input)
-2) Initialize distortion parameters to zero
-3) Compute an initial guess for camera poses by solving the [PnP](https://en.wikipedia.org/wiki/Perspective-n-Point) problem for each image (given the above pinhole model)
+2) Compute an initial guess for camera poses by solving the [PnP](https://en.wikipedia.org/wiki/Perspective-n-Point) problem for each image (using the initial camera model)
-4) Run a non-linear least squares solver (Levenberg-Marquardt) to refine both camera parameters and poses in order to minimize the total reprojection errors
+3) Run a non-linear least squares solver (Levenberg-Marquardt) to simultaneously refine both camera parameters and poses in order to minimize the total reprojection errors

 Symbolically:
  - Let $\pi_{K, \theta}: \mathbb{R}^3 \to \mathbb{R}^2$ be the camera projection function defined by intrinsics parameters $K$ and distortion parameters $\theta$